 3.4 Leaf Breadth (cm)

 The ANOVA indicated significant block effects (F cal = 11.07 > F tab = 6.94), suggesting field variability influenced leaf width (Table 2).
 Leaf breadth of onion plants showed slight variation among treatments at both 40 and 55 DAS.
-At 40 DAS, leaf breadth ranged from 0.47 cm in T3 to 0.67 cm in T1.
-By 55 DAS, leaf breadth increased for all treatments, ranging from 0.9 cm in T1 and T2 to 0.93 cm in T3 (Figure 3a and Figure 4).
-Leaf breadth, together with leaf length, contributes to the total leaf area and photosynthetic potential of onion plants.
-The increase in leaf breadth over time indicates normal leaf expansion during vegetative growth.
+At 40 DAS. :Leaf breadth ranged from 0.47 cm in T3 to 0.67 cm in T1. by 55 DAS, and increased for all treatments, ranging from 0.9 cm in T1 and T2 to 0.93 cm in T3 (Figure 3a and Figure 4).
+Leaf breadth, together with leaf length, contributed to the total leaf area and photosynthetic potential of onion plants.
+The increase in leaf breadth over time indicated normal leaf expansion during vegetative growth.
 Studies by Jadhav et al. [24] similar trends, showing that both leaf length and breadth are critical indicators of plant vigor and can influence bulb development.

 3.5 Weight of Bulb (g)

 The ANOVA revealed significant block effects (F cal = 9.6 > F tab = 6.94), highlighting the influence of experimental blocks on bulb growth (Table 2).
 Bulb weight was measured at 40 and 55 DAS.
 At 40 DAS, T2 produced the heaviest bulbs (13.5 g), followed by T1 (12.03 g) and T3 (11.47 g).
-By 55 DAS, bulb weight increased in all treatments, with T1 recording 14.2 g, T3 at 13.63 g, and T2 slightly decreased to 13.8 g (Figure 3b and Figure 4).
+By 55 DAS.
+Bulb weight increased in all treatments, with T1 recording 14.2 g, T3 at 13.63 g, and T2 slightly decreased to 13.8 g (Figure 3b and Figure 4).
 Treatment differences indicate that early growth vigor (as seen in T2) may contribute to initial bulb development, while final bulb weight at 55 DAS showed minor differences among treatments.
 Bulb weight is a critical yield determinant in onion cultivation.
 The higher bulb weight in T2 at 40 DAS suggests that this treatment promoted early assimilate accumulation, likely due to better vegetative growth and photosynthetic activity [25].
 By 55 DAS, the slight decrease in T2 bulb weight compared to T1 may indicate redistribution of resources or measurement variability.
 The results suggest that both vegetative growth parameters (height, leaf length, breadth) and agronomic management practices influence bulb development.
 Similar findings have been reported by [21], emphasizing that treatment-induced variation in early growth stages can affect final bulb size and quality.

 Figure 3: Variation of leaf breadth and weight of bulb for different treatment